stormlightlabs/volt/docs/plugin-spec.md

 ## Overview

-The plugin system enables extending the framework with custom `data-x-*` attribute bindings.
+The plugin system enables extending the framework with custom `data-volt-*` attribute bindings.

 Plugins follow the same binding patterns as core bindings (text, html, class, events) but can implement specialized behaviors like persistence, scrolling, and URL synchronization.